 This approach would be impossible with Donatoni.
 With Donatoni, the notes are the notes.
 You have to play what is written.

-It seems like you have dealt with a lot of composers who try to write music that goes beyond what is humanly possible, or that use sounds that are difficult to capture through notation.
+It seems like you have dealt with a lot of composers who try to write music that goes beyond what is possible for human beings to execute, or that use sounds that are difficult to capture through notation.
 You mentioned before that with Donatoni, the text is the text, but with Scelsi, Sciarrino or Bussotti, there is more to the equation.
-Do you have any thoughts on this?

 And Donatoni had asked me the same question when we went to India the first time.
 He said “the tabla are so fantastic!
 I’m going to write a tabla part for you!”
 And I said “NO!”
 (Laughter) I love tabla, but I don’t play tabla!
 It’s not so easy to write for instruments that are designed primarily for improvisation.
 The approach is different.